PKU-DAIR/SSD/README.md

 + Resnet
 + Nas-Bench-201

-**Note:** For reproduction purposes, we also upload the benchmark data (e.g., evaluation results and the corresponding scripts) along with this submission.
-The benchmark data (with size – 90.9MB) exceeds the space limit (maximum 20Mb) on CMT3, so we only upload the data of Nas-Bench-201 and Resnet.
-To remain anonymous, we will make the complete benchmark publicly available on Google Drive after revision.
+The benchmark data is publicly available on Google Drive (<https://drive.google.com/file/d/1xKGPHMyXLbFHkMwgqkgNxnxTJ7-WPgvg/view>)

 To use the data, please `unzip` the benchmark data file into `data/hpo_data/` inside this project.